-Our population is ageing faster than populations in many other areas.
+Our older population is growing more quickly than in many other areas.
 By 2020, the total population is expected to grow by over 6000 - the population aged over 55 is expected to increase by over 12,000.

-With the growth of an aging population and the drive to ensure earlier identification of some chronic conditions, we can expect to see a rise in disease prevalence and consequent demand for health and social care services.
+With the growth of an aging population and the drive to ensure earlier identification of some chronic conditions, we can expect to see a rise demand for health and social care services.

 The health of people in Southend-on-Sea is varied compared with the England average and there are a number of areas where we have a higher disease prevalence than the England average.
 These include cardiovascular disease, heart failure, hypothyroidism and mental health problems [CCG Outcomes Tool].
-Southend is expected to face significant increases in the prevalence of several chronic diseases including COPD, diabetes, stroke and hypertension over the next five years.
+The borough is expected to face significant increases in the prevalence of several chronic diseases including COPD, diabetes, stroke and hypertension over the next five years.

-Southend has higher levels than the national average for smoking prevalence, percentage of inactive adults, hospital stays for alcohol related harm, and injuries due to falls in women over 65.
-Southend also has lower levels of breast cancer screening coverage and breastfeeding.
+Southend-on-Sea has higher levels than the national average for smoking prevalence, percentage of inactive adults, hospital stays for alcohol related harm, and injuries due to falls in women over 65.
+Southend-on-Sea also has lower levels of breast cancer screening coverage and breastfeeding.

-There are significant inequalities for the population of Southend with regards to deprivation and life expectancy.
+There are significant inequalities for the population of Southend-on-Sea with regards to deprivation and life expectancy.